axelboc/taekwon/README.md

 1. Change the value of `BASE_URL` from `http://localhost` to `http://192.168.1.2` (i.e. the IP address that you chose for the server).
 2. Open a terminal and navigate to Taekwon's directory.
-3. Run `npm run build` to re-build the client scripts.
+3. Run `npm run build` to rebuild the client scripts.

 #### Checkpoint